Buying cryptocurrency for the first time can be overwhelming. In this article we discuss how Australians can get started in cryptocurrency investing.

 That's where FlashFX comes in.
 We are an Australian-based online money transfer company and we can help you save time and money when it comes to crypto investing.

-Built on Ripple distributed ledger technology FlashFX supports direct transfers to Gatehub (EUR, USD IOUs) and Bitstamp (USD IOUs).
+Built on Ripple distributed ledger technology FlashFX supports direct transfers to any XRP enabled crypto exchange and USD to Bitstamp (USD IOUs).
 Simply deposit Australian dollars into your FlashFX account and agree your AUD conversion rate to send funds overseas to your digital wallet.
 We have zero transaction fees and guarantee a competitive exchange rate.
 Plus, your money arrives within SECONDS!
-FlashFX can also help you get your money off of Gatehub or Bitstamp and back into your Australian bank account.
+FlashFX can also help you get your money off any crypto exchange and/or Bitstamp and back into your Australian bank account.

 When it comes to buying digital coins in a foreign currency the surest way to overpay is by letting your bank handle your international money transfer.
 Banks charge a large margin on foreign exchange conversion rates, in addition to international transfer fees.
 Taken together this can cost you up to 5.0% of your transfer amount.
 Plus, processing times can take days.
 You are better off going with an online money transfer service, like FlashFX, to send money overseas.